RGriffer/School-Work/cs314/README.txt

-My classwork for this class is located in a seperate, private repository at the request of the instructor.
+My classwork for this class is located in a seperate, private repository at the request of the instructor in order to curb cheating.
 If you wish to see this please send me a message and I will send you a copy of the repository.